Learn more about joining a crew at our next

-Crews build trails, manage habitats, and complete carpentry projects on public lands.
-Participants live, work, and travel together and have the opportunity to network with conservation professionals and serve local communities during their AmeriCorps service term.
+Crews build trails, manage habitats, and complete carpentry projects on public land.
+Participants live, work, and travel together and have the opportunity to network with professionals and serve local communities during their AmeriCorps service term.
 The program runs in the summer (May-August) and fall (September-November), and you can choose to participate in one or both terms.

 Crew Leaders

-Crew Leaders oversee and motivate their crew members to complete outdoor conservation projects.
-They work with directly with project partners, ensure crew safety, educate members on conservation operations, and maintain communication.
+They work directly with project partners, ensure crew safety, educate members on conservation operations, and maintain communication.
 They also drive WisCorps fleet vehicles and promote awareness through community engagement.

 Crew Members